montronsgifts/montronsgifts/_posts/2019-10-28-welcome-to-mon-trons-gifts.md

 ## The Website
 The website for Mon Tron's Gifts is now live!
 If you are reading this post that is probably pretty obvious to you but is exciting news nonetheless!

-I have been wrting books and making blankets for qute some time but this is the first time I have had an official site to share my work!
+I have been wrting books and making blankets for quite some time, but this is the first time I have had an official site to share my work!
 Thank you for taking the time to visit this site and read this post.
 I look forward to using this as a way to share my work and provide details on how to purchase my books or crafts for those that are interested.

 ## Feedback